hyf1888/JustLend-DAO-Doc/docs/getting_started/concepts/SBMV2.md

 The Rate at Target defines the borrowing interest rate when utilization equals the target (e.g., 90%).
 It is initially configured by the protocol (for example, at 4% annualized) and is dynamically adjusted over time based on market conditions.
 Each market maintains its own rateAtTarget parameter, allowing for fine-grained control and independent optimization across different markets.

-**Adaptive Mechanism (AdaptSpeed)**
+**Adaptive Mechanism**

-To maintain stability, the Interest Rate Model includes an Adaptive Mechanism governed by the adaptSpeed parameter.
+To maintain stability, the Interest Rate Model includes an Adaptive Mechanism.
 When the actual utilization deviates significantly from the target for a prolonged period, the system automatically adjusts the entire interest rate curve at a controlled rate.
 * If utilization < target → rateAtTarget decreases to encourage borrowing.
 * If utilization > target → rateAtTarget increases to promote repayments.
-This time-based adaptive mechanism enables the protocol to continuously self-regulate utilization levels, ensuring market efficiency and sustainability without the need for governance intervention.
+This adaptive mechanism, driven by target utilization and time, enables the protocol to continuously self-regulate utilization levels, ensuring market efficiency and sustainability without the need for governance intervention.

 ###  Comparison: JustLend DAO V1 vs V2